- Important Phone Numbers

 Any person who, without proper justification, turns in a false fire alarm by activating a fire alarm pull station or calling in a report of fire may be punished with judicial action, fines, or expulsion for college housing, and/or criminal prosecution.

 - The range of fines for false alarms is $100 to $500.

 Any person who knowingly sets fire to components of a building (i.e. doors, bulletin boards, and furniture) and/or the building itself will face judicial action, fines, or expulsion for college housing, and/or criminal prosecution.

 - Fines for malicious burning shall range from $100 to $500.

-Any person who possesses and/or activates a smoke bomb in a building without the permission of Amherst College Campus Police, or any person who initiates a bomb threat, will be subject to judicial action, fines, or expulsion from college housing and /or criminal prosecution.
+Any person who possesses and/or activates a smoke bomb in a building without the permission of the Amherst College Police Department, or any person who initiates a bomb threat, will be subject to judicial action, fines, or expulsion from college housing and /or criminal prosecution.